vmware/weathervane/doc/userDocs/usersGuide.md

 #### Specifying Kubernetes Clusters

 The `kubernetesClusters` block describes the Kubernetes cluster(s) on which Weathervane runs.
 This is a JSON list of JSON objects, where each object represents a Kubernetes cluster.
-At least one Kubernetes cluster must be specified, and the parameters `name`, `kubeconfigFile`, `kubeconfigContext` and `useLoadBalancer` must be specified for each cluster.
+At least one Kubernetes cluster must be specified, and the parameters `name`, `kubeconfigFile`, and
+`kubeconfigContext` must be specified for each cluster.
 See [Configuring Kubernetes Cluster(s) for Weathervane](#configuring-clusters) for details.

 ##### name<a name="kubernetesClusters-name"></a>